Blackhart/dx11_sample/README.md

 ## To do list:

-- Add CMake in order to generate project solutions
 - Serialization of the loaded model
 - Add support for texture mapping
 - Generate pbr materials